abailoni/cellpose-training-gui/docs/spacem_annotator/select_rois.md

 # Select Regions of Interest

-After clinking on _"Select Regions of Interest"_ in the starting window of the annotation tool, a napari viewer will open and let you add images to the project and then select regions of interest.
+After clinking on _"Select Regions of Interest"_ in the starting window of the annotation tool, a napari viewer will open and let you add images to the project and select regions of interest.

 :::{image} ./images/selecting_rois.jpg
 :alt: Napari interface to select ROIs